pjanthony2001/tp/docs/DeveloperGuide.md

   * Pros: Easy to implement, and captures all aspects of the application in the state
   * Cons: May have performance issues in terms of memory usage.

+### Find feature

+The find function in the application uses the following components, which work together to parse a command, filter the existing client list and update the user interface accordingly

+#### Key Components

+1. `FindCommand` and `FindCommandParser`

+- `FindCommandParser` parses a given user input and extracts the search term(s), following which it creates a `FindCommand` object with the relevant predicates

+2. `KeywordMatcherPredicate` objects

+- When the `FindCommandParser` parses the user input, it creates `KeywordMatcherPredicate` objects, that each respectively filter a list based on keyword matches for a specific field.

+#### Implementation Details

+Command parsing and execution

+- The `FindCommandParser` reads the user input and instantiates a `FindCommand` object with the `KeywordMatcherPredicate` objects it creates
+- The `FindCommand` object then logically ORs the predicate objects to form a final predicate object, with which it interacts with the model to filter the persons list based on th predicate.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**